Personal projects, pet projects, side projects, etc.

 Other projects

-I’m also listed as a co-author of a couple of commits accepted into staging in the Linux kernel IIO subsystem!
+I’m also listed as a co-author of a couple of commits accepted into staging in the Linux kernel IIO subsystem.
 The specifics: the commits add arrays containing Open Firmware device IDs that a couple of drivers for Analog devices should support, as well as a macro to simplify the capacitance channel specification.
-I have fellow members of my student group to thank for that, as I’d previously not even considered contributing to the Linux kernel.
+I have fellow members of my student group in university to thank for that, as I’d previously not even considered contributing to the Linux kernel.